SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/dynamic-parsing.md

     * **Applied At**.
 Select **Run Time**.

     * **Scope**.
 Select **Specific Data** and define the scope of your JSON data.
-You can define your JSON data source as a [Partition](../../../Manage/Partitions_and_Data_Tiers/01-About-Partitions.md "About Partitions") Name(index), sourceCategory, Host Name, Collector Name, or any other [metadata](../search-basics/built-in-metadata.md "Search Metadata") that describes your JSON data.
+You can define your JSON data source as a [Partition] (../../../Manage/Partitions_and_Data_Tiers/01-About-Partitions.md "About Partitions") Name(index), sourceCategory, Host Name, Collector Name, or any other [metadata](../search-basics/built-in-metadata.md) that describes your JSON data.
 Think of the Scope as the first portion of an ad hoc search, before the first pipe ( \| ).
 You will use the Scope to run a search against the rule.
 You can't use keywords like “info” or “error” in your scope.

         Always set up JSON auto extraction (Run Time field extraction) on a specific Partition name (recommended) or a particular Source.
 Failing to do so might cause the auto parsing logic to run on data sources where it is not applicable and will add additional overhead that might deteriorate the performance of your queries.